out-bit/bandicoot/README.rst

     $ outbit-api -s 127.0.0.1 --insecure

 Login to the outbit shell.
 On the first login you will be prompted to change the default password.
 If your using the Docker container you can remove the "--insecure" flag since by default its configured to use ssl.
+If you are using valid ssl certificates and not self signed certificates you can also remove the “-–no-check-certificates” flag.

 .. sourcecode:: bash